humanmade/asset-manager-framework/readme.md

 } );
 ```

-This is useful, for example, when you are using a third-party provider implementation and want to adapt certain behavior.
+This is useful, for example, when you are using a third-party provider implementation and want to change certain behavior.

 # License: GPLv2 #